 - Won 3 Consecutive Top Division Championships

-- Represented Japan at 1998 Olympics
+- Represented Japan at the 1998 Olympics

 Born in Oahu, Hawaii, Akebono Tarō is easily one of the most famous sumo athletes.
 From his debut in March 1988, Akebono won six special prizes and four kinboshi prizes.
-After only two years, he reached the makuuchi division and began competing at the highest-ranking tournaments.
+After only two years, he reached the makuuchi division and began competing in the highest-ranking tournaments.
 Between then and his retirement in 1995, he won 11 top division championships, even achieving the rare feat of winning three consecutive tournaments.
-In 1993, he became the first non-Japanese-born wrestler to become Yokozuna.
+In 1993, he became the first non-Japanese-born wrestler to become yokozuna.
 Thanks to his stellar record and infamous rivalry with Takanohana Toshiaki, Akebono will forever be remembered as one of the most famous and successful sumo wrestlers of all time.

 4. Yamamotoyama Ryūta